garden-io/garden/docs/reference/commands.md

 Log into configured providers for this project and environment.

-Executes the login flow for any provider that requires login (such as the &#x60;kubernetes&#x60; provider).
+Executes the login flow for any provider that requires login (such as the `kubernetes` provider).

 Examples: